-The current queen of the unified kingdoms of Gameth and Hakon, 874 - Present.
-She has led her kingdom through a period of prosperity and technological innovation, chartering a band of adventurers known as the Royal Knights Brigade to defend the realm.
+A female human and former Queen of Gameth and Hakon, 874 - 927.
+She led her kingdom through a period of revival and reunification, chartering a band of adventurers known as the Royal Knights Brigade to defend the realm.

 - Cleric, Domain of Life